ADVANTICS/documentation/products/adb-pc-gn01/docs/first_time_commissioning.md

     !!! tip
         Errors can be cleared using `Clear_Interlock` signals from the `Fault_Control` message.

-2.  **Set operating Mode:** Send command to `AC01_Mode_Set` , to choose the  operating mode !!! tip
+2.  **Set operating Mode:** Send command to `GN01_Mode_Set` , to choose the  operating mode !!! tip
         Requested operating mode :

             - DC_Controlled (0): DC side voltage controlled to setpoint, requires AC side input present
             - AC_Controlled (1): AC side voltage controlled, will generate AC if not present
             - Bleeding (2): Discharge internal capacitors/remaining charge

         Changing mode can only be done when the power converter is not "Enable"

-2.  **Set Target Voltage/Current:** Send a simple command, for example, to regulate the DC side at a nominal voltage with a minimal current limit.
+2.  **Set AC_Port_Setpoints:** Send a simple command, with the kind of grid you want to create
 3.  **Enable Operation:** Send the CAN command to move from `STANDBY` to `OPERATE`.
 4.  **Apply a Small Load:** Using your external DC load, draw a small amount of current (e.g., 10% of the unit's rating).
-5.  **Verify Output:** On ETKA tool and your external DMM, confirm that the voltage and current at DC side match your setpoints and that no faults are present.
+5.  **Verify Output:** On ETKA tool and your external DMM, confirm that the voltage, current and Frequency match your setpoints and that no faults are present.